BSc (Hons) Wildlife Conservation with Foundation Year

 Why study Wildlife Conservation with Foundation Year at Liverpool John Moores University?

 - Accredited by The Institution of Environmental Sciences (IES)

 - Opportunities to observe wildlife first-hand in natural habitats on UK-based field trips, a residential field trip and international trip.
-Destinations currently include the primeval forests of Poland and volcanic landscapes of Iceland.
+Possible destinations include Doñana National Park, Spain and Iceland.
 Day trips and core residential trips included in the fees*

 - Option to undertake a 4 to 6 week placement and/or a 12 month sandwich placement in the UK or overseas